Month: October 2023

 0 Comments

-After last week’s mass shooting in Lewiston, Maine that killed 18 people and injured 13 others, the NRA releases an ad showing Speaker Mike Johnson sticking to his guns on the topic of background checks.
+[ad_1] After last week’s mass shooting in Lewiston, Maine that killed 18 people and injured 13 others, the NRA releases an ad showing Speaker Mike Johnson sticking to his guns on the topic of background checks.
 (See video below.)
-“So grateful to be an NRA member with you, because as NRA members, we understand that the
+“So grateful to be an NRA member with you, because as NRA members, we understand that

 0 Comments

-Lewiston, Maine: Eighteen killed, 13 injured in a rampage by a guy with an assault rifle.
+[ad_1] Lewiston, Maine: Eighteen killed, 13 injured in a rampage by a guy with an assault rifle.
 The shooter: A certified firearms instructor and a member of the U.S. Army Reserves.
 The community locked down until he’s placed in custody.
-Press conferences; school classes cancelled; politicians falling all over each other with their thoughts and prayers
+Press conferences; school classes cancelled; politicians falling all over each other with their thoughts and

 0 Comments